Marcel-Driesener/Calculator/README.md

 # Kotlin Calculator Guide
+### this Calculator is just a small project for, as I'm trying to learn Kotlin and it's function

 ## How It Works
 The Kotlin Calculator is a simple console-based application that allows users to perform basic arithmetic operations: addition, subtraction, multiplication, and division.